 The smaller bottles can be easily placed on a table for dispensing as well whereas the large ones cannot be.
 Restaurant supply stores may have a better deal than what I have been able to find.
 I usually just get mine at the grocery store and deal with a lot of glass bottles because of the cost.

 This stuff is another inexpensive sauce.
-You can get a huge supply on Amazon for not much.
 The regular size containers are 19 oz I believe, but you can get a 28 oz size and a six pack of those at that.
 Considering how long a single small bottle lasts, buying a six pack of 28 oz ones is enough to add a lot of flavor to your preps

 I need mustard, or at least I think I do.
 You can get mustard powder and use that for emergencies but you have to add other things to it, or it is just bitter.
 Giant bottles of the classic yellow mustard are great, or you can get the stoneground mustards on sale at your local grocery store.
 The link above is for a 16 pack of mustard, which is enough to do for quite some time.